mariusSwift/AnimatedViews/README.md

-A signal composed of 2 sine waves offseted by 180 degrees.
+A signal comprising of 2 sine waves offseted by 180 degrees.
 Their amplitudes are shaped by a parabolic curve (from no attenuation in the middle up to total attenuation at the leading and trailing edge).

-Credit to Paul Hudson whose work served as a starting basis for my implementation.

 Project run in Xcode Simulator: